Quantum mechanical Gaussian wavepackets of single relativistic particles: Wavepackets of free relativistic particles

-Combining the above observations, we find that the Gaussian approximation for the charge density $\rho$ of wavefunction (\ref{GaussianPsiFree}) will be good if the initial width of the wavepacket $2\sigma^{}_0$ is above $O(\lambda^{}_C)/\gamma^{}_0$.
+Combining the above observations, we find that the Gaussian approximation for the KG charge density $\rho$ of wavefunction (\ref{GaussianPsiFree}) would be good if the initial-width parameter of the wavepacket $2\sigma^{}_0$ is well above $\lambda^{}_C/\gamma^{}_0$.
 The presence of $\gamma^{}_0$ may be considered as a manifestation of length contraction.

 Compare the upper and the lower plots in the same column in Figure \ref{GaussWavepacketFree}, one can see that for the same initial half-width $\sigma^{}_0$, the similarity of $\rho$ to Gaussian functions drops slower for a faster particle in the laboratory frame.
 This can be confirmed by comparing the black and red curves, and comparing the blue and green curves in Figure \ref{GaussWavepacketFreeSimGauss} (left).
-Moreover, for sufficiently large $t$, the half-width $\sigma$ of the best-fit Gaussian function to the charge density $\rho$ grows linearly in $t$, as shown in Figure \ref{GaussWavepacketFreeSimGauss} (right), while the spreading rate in the non-classical case (blue curve) can exceed the speed of light.
+Moreover, for sufficiently large $t$, the half-width $\sigma$ of the best-fit Gaussian function to the charge density $\rho$ grows linearly in $t$, as shown in Figure \ref{GaussWavepacketFreeSimGauss} (right), and the spreading rate in the highly non-Gaussian case (blue curve) can exceed the speed of light.
 With the same initial half-width $\sigma^{}_0$, the spreading rate of $\rho$ is lower for a particle moving faster.
 For particles in uniform motion, however, one could not tell such a dependence of the spreading rate on the particle speed is from time dilation, and/or from length contraction.
 This will become clearer in the case of accelerated particles.